tpdorsey/tpd-blog/content/Sublime_Text_3_Setup.md

 title: Sublime Text 3 Setup
 date: 2014-11-17 22:05:00
-category: programming
+category: Programming
-tags: tech, sublime text, editors, note to self
+tags: Tech, Sublime Text, Editors, Note To Self
 summary: This is how I set up Sublime Text 3 for both coding and technical writing.